b2evolution/business_skin/README.md

 #### Business - Elegant and Clean Skin Blog

 Business is a professional, Clean & Personal Blogging Skin tailored to be exceptional on b2evolution CMS.
-Not only its modern design is pleasing to the eyes, it packs in robust yet easy-to-use backend system all managed through Skin Options on B2evolution.
+Not only its modern design is pleasing to the eyes, it packs in robust yet easy-to-use backend system all managed through skin options on b2evolution.
 Perfect choice for your personal blog, niche blog, corporate blog, marketing blog, authority blog or any type of creative blog or simple magazine.

 It is highly customizable so it can match your personal taste.
-Enjoy Wellow’s Awesome features such as both sidebar & full-width layouts, a variety of post layout options, numerous sidebar & footer widgets, and plentiful colors, backgrounds and general theme options.
+Enjoy Wellow’s Awesome features such as both sidebar & full-width layouts, a variety of post layout options, numerous sidebar & footer widgets, and plentiful colors, backgrounds and general skin options.

 Get Business today and impress your readers!